What Business Leaders Need to Know

 Let’s be blunt: AI doesn’t understand context.
 It doesn’t know when a correlation is meaningless or when a data trend contradicts business reality.
 It can’t sit in a meeting, listen to a client’s concern, and reframe the data to match their priorities.

-AI Literacy Understanding LLMs, AutoML, and prompt design Lets you use AI tools effectively, not blindly
+- AI Literacy – Understanding LLMs, AutoML, and prompt design

-Data Science Basics Python, R, SQL, predictive modeling Essential for validating AI-generated results
+- Data Science Basics – Python, R, SQL, predictive modeling

-Storytelling & Communication Presenting insights clearly to decision-makers Converts data into action
+- Storytelling & Communication – Presenting insights clearly to decision-makers

-Ethics & Governance Bias detection, privacy compliance Builds trust and accountability
+- Ethics & Governance – Bias detection, privacy compliance

 What Are the Risks of Letting AI Run the Show?